-“Our analysis and on the ground due diligence indicate that approximately 74% of Qutoutiao’s 2018 revenues are fake and nearly 78% of its current cash balance is non-existent, ” Wolfpack wrote.
+“Our analysis and on the ground due diligence indicate that approximately 74% of Qutoutiao’s 2018 revenues are fake and nearly 78% of its current cash balance is non-existent, ” Wolfpack wrote in the statement.

-The company recorded non-existent “advances from advertising customers” on the balance sheet of its in- house advertising agent, Shanghai Dianguan, then paid them out to Qutoutiao’s main operating entity in China, Shanghai Jifen, as the item of prepaid expenses, the short-seller alleged.
+The company recorded non-existent “advances from advertising customers” on the balance sheet of its in- house advertising agent, Shanghai Dianguan, then paying them out to Qutoutiao’s main operating entity in China, Shanghai Jifen, as the item of prepaid expenses, according to the short report.

 “In doing so, Qutoutiao inflated the financials of both Jifen and Dianguan without any cash actually changing hands between the two,” the report said.

-The stock in Qutoutiao closed at $2.98 per American depositary share on Tuesday, up nearly 5%, after taking a 10% dive in early trading.
+The stock in Qutoutiao closed on Tuesday at $2.98 per American depositary share.